>TOPICS

 Cosmopolitan ‚right, to have rights‘

 Therefore, according to Hannah Arendt, there is one right that matters most.
-The ‘right, to have rights at all‘, and to ‘participate in the human community‘ should be granted to all people without exception.
+The right, to have rights at all, and to participate in the human community should be granted to all people without exception.
 A right, that would protect the human dignity of every human being would be the only legitimate universal principle in a world of nation-states and global mass migration.

-Antisemitism […], imperialism […], totalitarianism […] – have proved, one after the other, one more brutally than the other, that human dignity needs a new guarantee, which can be found in a new political principle, in a new law on earth, the validity of which must this time embrace humanity as a whole, while its power must remain strictly limited, rooted in and controlled by newly defined territorial authorities.20
+Antisemitism […], imperialism […], totalitarianism […] – have proved, one after the other, one more brutally than the other, that human dignity needs a new guarantee, which can be found in a new political principle, in a new law on earth, the validity of which must this time embrace humanity as a whole, while its power must remain strictly limited, rooted in and controlled by newly defined territorial authorities.
+20

 However, Hannah Arendt viewed the emergence of increasingly detailed human rights and special rights with skepticism.
-In contrast to this pessimistic view, the cosmopolitan political philosopher Seyla Benhabib agrees with this development of differentiation of human rights.
-She perceives it as an opportunity for minorities to actually assert their ‘right to have rights‘ in the majority society.
+In contrast to this pessimistic view, the cosmopolitan political philosopher Seyla Benhabib agrees with this development of the differentiation of human rights.
+She perceives it as an opportunity for minorities to assert their ‚right to have rights‚ in the majority society.

 Rights of minorities